Alex Cameron (bishop): Business and nonprofit leadership

 Cameron pursued additional study in information technology and software development, then moved to Burlington, Vermont, to pursue a career in health informatics at IDX Systems, which was acquired by GE Healthcare.
 He spent nearly a decade at the two companies, rising to the role of engineering director for Americas radiology workflow and leading teams of software engineers in the United States, Europe, and India.
 He later ran a consulting company.

 Cameron also served bivocationally from 2009 to 2014 as the rector of St. Timothy's Anglican Church in Burlington, a church plant of the Anglican Diocese in New England.
 He has said that due to time constraints from his business sector job, he was not able to preach each week and relied on a team of trained and licensed lay ministers to assist with preaching and other church leadership functions.
 He later worked full-time as rector of St. Timothy's.

 Return to full-time ministry

 In 2015, Cameron succeeded the late founder of Isaiah 40, Vina Sweetman, as head of the organization.
 As president and CEO, he incorporated it in the United States as well as Canada to facilitate operations across North America.
 He moved to Chicago to lead the organization, where he also served as acting dean for the Greenhouse Movement deanery of the Upper Midwest Diocese and later as chairman of the diocese's Bishop's Council.

 On 30 April 2022, Cameron was elected bishop of the Anglican Diocese of Pittsburgh on the first ballot.
 He was consecrated and installed as bishop by Foley Beach on 6 August 2022 at the Church of the Ascension.

+Bishop of Pittsburgh

+In February 2026, Cameron was scheduled to speak on an ACNA webinar based on the book Safe Church: How to Guard Against Sexism and Abuse in Christian Communities by therapist Andrew Bauman.
+The webinar was canceled by the province in consultation with Cameron after online criticism of Safe Church as "too dismissive of the Bible".